 Advanced practice at oral communication through conversations and public speaking.
 Practice of written Spanish through advanced composition.
 Conducted in Spanish.
 May be taken concurrently with Spanish 301.
-Not open to students with credit in Spanish 381.
+Not open to students with credit in Spanish 381 or 382.

 SPAN 307.
-Introduction to Commercial Spanish (3)
+Introduction to Business Spanish (3)